JLF FIRM ARTICLES AND NEWS

 - First, you need to finish your medical treatment or have a good indication of how much medical treatment you will need and how much that treatment will cost.
 Without complete medical records and bills, it’s difficult to estimate how much your case is worth.

-- If you have retained an attorney, your attorney will request and receive all of your medical records and medical bills to submit to the insurance company.
+- If you have retained an attorney, your attorney will request and receive all your medical records and medical bills to submit to the insurance company.
 Your attorney will also verify how much you have lost in wages from your employer because of the accident and your injuries.

-- Once your attorney has collected all of your medical records, medical bills, and a verification of your lost wages, your attorney will send a settlement demand letter to the insurance carrier of the person who caused the car accident.
+- Once your attorney has collected all your medical records, medical bills, and a verification of your lost wages, your attorney will send a settlement demand letter to the insurance carrier of the person who caused the car accident.
 In this demand your attorney ask for money to make you whole.

 - After the insurance company has enough information to give an offer to settle, your attorney will negotiate with the insurance carrier to try to increase their offer.